-A Product Design Sprint is a 5-day workshop which uses design thinking to reduce the risks inherent in successfully bringing products to market.
-This planning methodology can be effective in moving your company forward, regardless the stage of your business.
+A Product Design Sprint is a five day workshop that uses design thinking to reduce the risks inherent in successfully introducing new products or features.
+This planning methodology can be effective in moving your company forward, regardless of the stage your business is at.
 Each day of the sprint corresponds to another stage of solving the problem.
-The five phases will help you understand your business ideas and needs.
-Our flow has proved to be useful in finding the right solutions, building new features, and achieving goals.
-Explore different perspectives and identify viable solutions.

 Design sprint phases